StoneT2000/stompy-sim/stompy_sim/agents/stompy/description/README.md

 Modifications made:
 - Removed alpha channel from the color attributes to fix rendering of the robot in simulation (ray-tracing works fine regardless though)
 - Disabled some inertial attributes that might be incorrect (at least simulator complains about it)

+Notes:
+- there are a few "inconsistencies" in the joint limits, some joints can turn more in one direction than others?
+-